ptsteadman/notebook/stories/summer-of-entropy.md

 Chris was confused for a moment: he remembered Elkie adding him as a friend on Facebook.
 Was there an issue with the development build?
 He opened the article in a new tab, and searched for Elkie's profile.
 He switched back to the article, skin crawling.
-There were more pictures of Elkie.
+More pictures of Elkie.

-Elkie had jumped off the roof of a building in midtown during a corporate party.
+Elkie had jumped off the roof of a building during a corporate party.
 Suicide.
 She was dead.
 Fuck.

 Chris almost sent the article to a close friend, but decided against it.
 Triggering.

 Chris noticed that he was sweating.
-The facebook office was normally frigid, but sometimes the AC system couldn't keep up with the heat in the early afternoon.
+The Facebook office was normally frigid, but sometimes the AC system couldn't keep up with the early afternoon heat.

-It was important *not* to use this event as an excuse for a stupid existential crisis, Chris told himself.
-He terminated his session and went to the microkitchen to get a smoothie.
+Chris checked himself.
+It was important to *not* use this event as an excuse for a stupid existential crisis, he told himself.
+He terminated his session and went to the microkitchen for a smoothie.

-On his phone, he read more about Elkie: it was unclear if she had been 'connected' with the rooftop event.
+He read more about Elkie on his phone: it was unclear if she had been 'connected' with the rooftop event.
 She had asked a bartender to point out the eastern ledge of the roof.
 She was wearing a dress and shoes.

-Chris looked at her facebook profile.
+Chris looked at Elkie's facebook profile.
 People were posting on her wall, praying it was a mistake, asking for the contact information of her family.

 Chris went back to his computer.
+Its fan was whirring at max RPMs, angering Chris.

-He ssh'd into a virtual machine, a machine left over from the previous summer, when he'd interned on the messenger search infrastructure team.
-In the course of that work, Chris had figured out how to use the search index to reconstruct the chat history of any user, at will.
+He ssh'd into a virtual machine, a machine left over from the previous summer, when he'd interned on the messenger infrastructure team.
+In the course of that summer, Chris had figured out how to use the search index to reconstruct the chat history of any user, at will.
 He was pretty sure it didn't leave any sort of audit log.
-Even if it did, getting fired from facebook would work out pretty well for Chris.
+Even if it did, getting fired from facebook would probably work out okay for Chris.

 He ran the script to hydrate Elkie's message index, and opened it in a buffer.

-A lot of people had messaged Elkie that morning, after the story had dropped.
+A lot of people had frantically or emotionally messaged Elkie that morning, after the story had dropped.
-Some of it was frantic.
 Chris paged through the index.

-Chris slowed down to read messages from earlier that month: Elkie messaging a grizzled tech guy saying "I don't really know you, but is it okay if we talk?
+He slowed down to read messages from earlier that month: Elkie messaging a tech guy saying "I don't really know you, but is it okay if we talk?
 Feeling low," at two AM.
 No response.
 Someone else responded to a similar message, saying that he was in Italy for a conference.
 Elkie told him about her problems finding a new apartment.
 She'd mentioned that to Chris.

 Elkie hadn't seemed *that* fucked up, thought Chris.
 The conversation about the
-anti-depressants: that was a pretty typical thing to talk about, an icebreaker like talking about astrological signs or personality types.
+anti-depressants: that was a pretty typical thing to talk about, like talking about astrological signs or personality types.
 The Nazi thing though, thought Chris.
 Finish the job.

+He spent about an hour reading through Elkie's chat logs, reconstructing the absence that he had expected.
+There weren't any obvious red flags, just nothing interesting, nothing hopeful.

-Because the day was already fucked, Chris grepped through the recent messages of his ex and friends, looking for variations of his own name and actionable insights.
+Because the day was already fucked, Chris opened a new buffer and grepped through the recent messages of his ex, looking for variations of his own name.

 <hr>

 That evening, Chris met an old friend in front of her apartment in Bushwick.
-He was buying some Ritalin from her, to use that weekend at Whole Foods, where he was planning to work on an open source project.
+He was buying some Ritalin from her, to use that weekend at Whole Foods.
 Things felt unusually surreal, even for East Williamsburg.

 "How are you?"
 Justine asked, after placing the small pills in Chris's hand.